 Supplement Facts and Additional Ingredients

-Per 5.4 gram serving size, Patriot Power Greens lists 20 calories, 0 grams of fat and cholesterol, 30 mg of sodium and 1 gram of protein.
+Per 5.4 gram serving size, Patriot green powder lists 20 calories, 0 grams of fat and cholesterol, 30 mg of sodium and 1 gram of protein.
 There are also 4 grams of total carbohydrates with 2 grams of these being dietary fiber and less than 1 gram of sugars.

 Additionally, there is 1 mg of iron, 1395 IU of vitamin A (actually more likely pro-vitamin A beta-carotene) and, elsewhere in the company’s literature, they say 97 mcg of iodine, which is 65% of the daily RDA.

-Other ingredients are listed as citric acid (natural preservative), silicon dioxide (anti-caking agent), natural berry flavor and stevia extract (as a zero calorie healthy sweetener).
+Other ingredients are listed as citric acid (natural preservative), silicon dioxide (anti-caking agent), natural berry flavor and stevia extract (as a zero calorie natural sweetener).